JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

 Each of the included tools exists for a good reason and provides real value.

 If you don't want to use any particular tool, you can always remove it manually.

+### Which tools can't I remove?

+- The code of conduct
+- TypeScript
+- ESLint
+- tsup
+- Prettier
+- GitHub templates